-Perhaps the most common question people ask poker players is can you make money playing poker at the casino or online.
+Perhaps the most common question people ask poker players is can you make money playing poker online or at the casino.
 If you remember your first time sitting down at the poker table, there’s a chance of recalling that feeling of being very excited by the possibilities the game offers.
 You can play some cards, outwit your opponents while doing it and win some money as a result of playing well.

 Perhaps you played in a home game after watching some WPT broadcasts where hole cards were shown for the first time or tried out some freerolls on the internet.
 Some players stumbled into poker via other games like chess, Magic The Gathering or eSports.
 Many old school players tried their hand at poker after betting on different gambling games at the casino and were hooked from the very first hand.